/

 Mistake #6: Skipping Second-Chance Opportunities

-But skipping representment is expensive.
-Even winning back a small percentage of disputes can add up to thousands in recovered revenue each year.
+But skipping representment is costly.
+Even recovering a small percentage of disputes can add up to thousands of dollars each year.

-According to Chargeflow’s Psychology of Chargebacks Report, just 3% of consumers reported having a chargeback denied because of merchant counter-evidence.
-That highlights how rare it is for merchants to fight back successfully with manual methods, and why so many give up.
-Yet with structured processes and automation, merchants can dramatically improve recovery rates.
+According to Chargeflow’s Psychology of Chargebacks Report, only 3% of consumers said thier chargeback was denied due to merchant counter-evidence.
+This shows how rarely manual responses succeed and why so many merchants stop trying.
+Yet with structured workflows and automation, recovery rates can improve dramatically.

-• Standardize evidence templates for common dispute types.
+• Create standard evidence templates for common dispute types.

-• Maintain a library of invoices, shipping proof, and communication transcripts.
+• Maintain a central library of invoices, shipment confirmations, and customer communication logs.

-• Automate representment to ensure every case is submitted consistently and on time.
+• Automate representment so every case is submitted accurately and on time.

-Pro Tip: Chargeflow’s automation has helped merchants boost win-back rates by up to 300%, turning lost opportunities into recovered revenue.
+Pro Tip: Chargeflow’s automation has helped merchants boost win-back rates by up to 300%, turning lost disputes into recovered revenue.

 Bottom line: Don’t give up.
-Every chargeback you contest is a chance to protect revenue, and automation makes it feasible at scale.
+Every chargeback you contest is a chance to protect revenue, and automation makes it possible at scale.

 Mistake #7: Managing Chargebacks Manually

 Manual processes don’t scale.
-If you’re already juggling inventory, fulfillment, and customer support, adding chargeback management on top often means missed deadlines, incomplete evidence, and lost revenue.
+If you’re already juggling inventory, fulfillment, and customer support, adding chargeback management on top often leads to missed deadlines, incomplete evidence, and lost revenue.

-• Win rates are low: Merchants relying on manual processes typically recover fewer than 1 in 10 disputes.
+• Win rates are low: Merchants relying on manual processes typically recover fewer than one in ten disputes.

-• Time costs are high: Hours are lost pulling receipts, shipment tracking, and support logs for each case.
+• Time costs are high: Hours are lost collecting receipts, shipment tracking, and support logs for each case.

 • Deadlines are strict: One missed submission date, and the dispute is closed for good.

-• Each dispute also carries a non-refundable chargeback fee: Usually $20–$30, which adds up quickly for Shopify merchants.
+• Fees add up: Each dispute carries a non-refundable chargeback fee, usually $20–$30, which grows quickly for active Shopify stores.

 • Automate evidence collection, deadline tracking, and submissions with Shopify-ready tools.

-• Use tools that generate consistent, complete, bank-compliant evidence packages.
+• Use software that builds consistent, complete, and bank-compliant evidence packages.

 Automation isn’t just about saving time.
-With Chargeflow, it’s about protecting revenue, reducing team stress, and actually winning disputes at scale.
-And when disputes slip through the cracks, your chargeback ratio climbs, putting your Shopify Payments account at risk.
+With Chargeflow, it’s about protecting revenue, reducing stress for your team, and actually winning disputes at scale.
+When disputes slip through the cracks, your chargeback ratio rises, which can put your Shopify Payments account at risk.

 Chargebacks cost businesses thousands of dollars each year in lost revenue, fees, and wasted time.
-Poorly managing them not only drains revenue but also damages your brand reputation and increases customer churn.
+Poor management drains profits, damages your brand, and increases customer churn.

 To protect your Shopify store, avoid common mistakes like relying only on default settings, ignoring pre-chargeback alerts, or responding too slowly to disputes.
-Instead, build a clear SOP, use advanced fraud filters, set up automated alerts, and keep billing descriptors clear and consistent.
+Instead:

 Don’t skip representment opportunities.
-Every dispute you fight is a chance to recover revenue.
-And remember, automation isn’t just about saving time; with Chargeflow, it’s about improving win rates, maintaining a healthy chargeback ratio, and protecting your Shopify Payments account.
+Every dispute you contest is a chance to recover revenue.
+And remember, automation isn’t just about efficiency.
+With Chargeflow, it’s about improving win rates, maintaining a healthy chargeback ratio, and protecting your Shopify Payments account.

-By avoiding these mistakes and leveraging Chargeflow’s Shopify integration, merchants can reduce chargebacks, recover more revenue, and scale their business with confidence.
+By avoiding these mistakes and using Chargeflow’s Shopify integration, merchants can reduce chargebacks, recover more revenue, and scale their business with confidence.

 SHARE THIS ARTICLE